Brain Networks in TMS for Combined PTSD and Major Depression

 TMS response was also predicted by increased connectivity between the prefrontal cortex (the PFC, a broad anatomic area, containing components of the executive network) and the amygdala, which is important for strong emotions and fear responses to threat.
 The amygdala is closely connected with regulating the hippocampus, involved in memory, narratives and placing experiences within the appropriate context to avoid disagreement between internal experiences and external reality.
 The PFC is composed of sub-regions, and different areas may be connected to the amygdala differently.
 Areas of the PFC serve different functions, and over-connection with fear centers would lead to different symptoms depending on which areas.

 In their discussion, the study authors report that “the present findings suggest a relationship between the degree of network pathology and treatment outcome, and that a ‘healthier’ signature of network connectivity (characterized by a less hyperconnected DMN and greater PFC-to-amygdala connectivity) predicted TMS response.”
 Patients with low connectivity between key areas of the PFC and amygdala may not respond well to TMS, as the path between the cortex and the deeper brain region has to be available for stimulation in order to amp up activity in the targeted networks.
 Patients considering TMS could be imaged for network activity first.
 In principle, those with intact anatomy in principle could be converted to TMS responders by pre-treating them with another neuromodulation approach, such as tDCS, or possibly other therapeutics including medication changes, neurofeedback, or psychotherapy.
-On the other hand, if pre-TMS testing revealed physical damage, such as an anatomic lesions as from traumatic brain injury or pathology from autoimmune or neurodegenerative disease (for example), it would not be possible to increase connectivity without addressing the underlying damage.
-It is possibly to imagine “patching” different brain regions together with implants to compensate for damaged pathways using microtechnology.
+On the other hand, if pre-TMS testing revealed physical damage, such as anatomic lesions as from traumatic brain injury or pathology from autoimmune or neurodegenerative disease (for example), it would not be possible to increase connectivity without addressing the underlying damage.
+It is possible to imagine “patching” different brain regions together with implants to compensate for damaged pathways using microtechnology.

 Predicting response to TMS